Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Baseline VLN Model Implementation

 \subsection{Navigation Code Generation}

-After parsed instructions have been obtained, the LLM now generates the navigation codes in Python.
-We prompt LLM with an API specification that includes a range of commands for robot operations (\eg, \texttt{move\_forward(distance)} function).
+To generate the navigation code, we prompt LLM with an API specification that includes a range of commands for robot operations (\eg, \texttt{move\_forward(distance)} function).
 These commands are complete with docstrings of their usage explanation~\cite{biggie2023tell,suris2023vipergpt} and instructions to generate Python codes that follow the provided specification.
-For \texttt{detect\_from\_RGB\_image(object)}, our model uses an open vocabulary object detector internally (Section~\ref{sec:api}) and flexibly determines which object to detect by generating an object argument.
+For \texttt{detect\_from\_RGB\_image(object)}, our model uses an open vocabulary object detector internally (Sec.~\ref{sec:api}) and flexibly determines which object to detect by generating an object argument.
+For example, for an input requesting the location of a red chair, the function would be invoked as: \texttt{detect\_from\_RGB\_image("red chair")} by an LLM while generating a code.
 The API specification was formatted to the similar format of the previous work~\cite{biggie2023tell,suris2023vipergpt}, but with additional notes, such as how each function should be and not be used.
-We employ the same two-stage method as in the parsing stage.
-Finally, we execute the generated code using API implementation given the initial orientation.
+We again employ the same two-stage prompting method.
+Finally, we execute the code using the API implementation.